kubernetes/kubernetes/docs/getting-started-guides/juju.md

 ## Run some containers!

-`kubectl` is available on the kubernetes master node.
+`kubectl` is available on the Kubernetes master node.
 We'll ssh in to launch some containers, but one could use kubectl locally setting KUBERNETES_MASTER to point at the ip of `kubernetes-master/0`.